► Hyundai Kona Electric review

 Hyundai Kona petrol and diesel review

 The Kona is a funky-looking things if up-to-date remixes of the Rover Streetwise are your thing.
 It’s chunky with plenty of cladding, roof rails and is available in some very bright colours.
 The Kona Electric gets a different front end though – in place of the Hyundai corporate grille topped by an Errol Flynn-apeing pencil moustache, the Kona Electric has a smooth nose, punctuated by geometric shapes, with a vanity flap to hide the charging portal.
-It's good to see an EV that's rocking the false grille look that so many try to get away with.
+Facelift models go one further, swapping this for a totally smooth nose with only a crease suggesting the shape of a grille, a la Tesla Model 3.

 There are changes inside as well.
 In addition to the lighter-hued plastic mouldings compared with the petrol and diesel Konas, the centre console is completely different, being positioned much higher and housing push-button controls for the transmission selector.
 The problem is that the materials used and general design may well be acceptable for a mid-priced B-segment SUV, but with a UK price of £30k is the Hyundai Kona premium enough?

 But that’s a criticism you can level at just about every EV at this point – their more humble ICE origins are hard to disguise.